tsitle/rpi5_camera_streaming_server/README.md

 Or if you want to test the software on another computer you can use `./build-opencv-client.sh` instead.

 On Linux this will install all dependencies, build OpenCV with appropriate flags and install it.
-On macOS this will only build OpenCV but not install any dependencies nor install OpenCV into the system.
+On macOS this will only install the dependency ffmpeg and build OpenCV but not install OpenCV into the system.

-The dependencies (on Linux) notably include
+The dependencies on Linux notably include

 - GStreamer (for `build-opencv-rpi.sh` and `build-opencv-client.sh`)
 - libcamera (on `build-opencv-rpi.sh` only)

+The dependencies on macOS notably include

+- ffmpeg (for `build-opencv-client.sh`)

 **Note:** Support for macOS is limited to being able to compile the application.
 But it most likely won't actually work.